 There are nearly as many combinations of hybrid work models as you can imagine.
 What’s more, different employees will undoubtedly have different wants and needs.
 Then there are the overall wants and needs of your business, which may not exactly align with those of your employees.

-On the flip side, it’s possible to create a safe place to work in your office (should you choose to retain it), to equip employees with the tools they need to perform from anywhere, and to position your staff to grow and succeed in this bold new world.
+After more than a year of working from home with a lot of freedom, your employees may not take kindly to being told where to be at a certain time again.
+On the other hand, it’s possible to create a safe and flexible work environment in your office (should you choose to retain it), equip employees with the tools they need to perform from anywhere, and position your staff for growth and success in this bold new world.

 What to consider when choosing a hybrid working model